phpconcept/aruba-ws-server/README.md

 ## Change Logs

 Release v1.1-beta :
+- Add support for modified Xiaomi Sensor firmware (https://github.com/atc1441/ATC_MiThermometer), which allow for temperature, humidity and battery to be in the BLE advertissement.
-- Start support for BLE advertissements
+- Start support for BLE advertissements.
-- Add support for firmware modified Xiaomi Sensor (https://github.com/atc1441/ATC_MiThermometer)
+- Add filtering capabilities for the include mode in the client.

 Release v1.0 :
 - Full update of the code from the initial websocket server